 The power wiring configuration of the unit varies depending on the incoming voltage.
 The ground wire should be firmly secured to the junction box.
 For 115 and 265 Volt incoming power, the white line wire (Neutral) connects to the white wire in the box and the black line wire (L1) connects to the black wire in the box.
 For 208 / 230 Volt incoming power, the white line wire (L2) connects to the red wire(s) in the box and the black line wire (L1) connects to the black wire in the box.
 Connections should be secured and insulated as per local codes and ordinances.
 For 115 and 265 Volt units provided with a disconnect switch, connect the white line wire (Neutral) to the white wire in the control box and the black line wire (L1) connects to the open terminal on the disconnect switch.
-For 208 / 230 Volt units provided with a disconnect switch.
-For 208 / 230 Volt units provided with a disconnect switch.
-For 208 / 230 Volt units provided with a disconnect switch.
-For 208 / 230 Volt units provided with a disconnect switch.
-For 208 / 230 Volt units provided with a disconnect switch and connect the black line wire (L1) to the open black terminal on the disconnect switch and connect the black line wire (L1) to the open black terminal on the disconnect switch.
+For 208 / 230 Volt units provided with a disconnect switch, connect the white line wire (L2) to the open red terminal on the disconnect switch and connect the black line wire (L1) to the open black terminal on the disconnect switch and connect the black line wire (L1) to the open black terminal on the disconnect switch and connect the black line wire (L1) to the open black terminal on the disconnect switch and connect the black line wire (L1) to the open black terminal on the disconnect switch and connect the black line wire (L1) to the open black terminal on the disconnect switch and connect the black line wire (L1) to the open black terminal on the disconnect switch.